becavin-lab/checkatlas/docs/index.md

 ### Parse Scanpy, Seurat and CellRanger objects

-   Fast crawl through your folder and detect Seurat (.rds), Scanpy (.h5ad) or cellranger (.h5) atlas files.
+The checkatlas pipeline start with a fast crawl through your working directory.
+It detects Seurat (.rds), Scanpy (.h5ad) or cellranger (.h5) atlas files.

 ### Create checkatlas summary files